Includes: Australian Gull-billed Tern

 An annual vagrant in the British Isles, mostly to the south coast.

-Six subspecies are recognised; differences between them slight, involving overall size and bill size:
+Morphological differences between races are slight, involving overall size and bill size.

-- Eastern USA to Greater Antilles and Yucatán; winters to Brazil and Peru
+- G. n. aranea: Eastern USA to Greater Antilles and Yucatán; winters to Brazil and Peru

-- California to northern Baja and north-western Mexico; winters to Ecuador
+- G. n. vanrossemi: California to northern Baja and north-western Mexico; winters to Ecuador

-- Coasts and rivers of French Guiana to north-eastern Argentina
+- G. n. gronvoldi: Coasts and rivers of French Guiana to north-eastern Argentina

 Breeds on sandy shores of the sea and large lakes, but - uniquely for a tern - feeds mainly over land, typically over coastal marshes and fields.
 Also overwinters near inland waters (lagoons, marshes, lakes, rivers etc).